nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 The current implementation of the expense summary feature requires consistent calculations of the user's expense statistics.
 As such, an `AnalyticModelManager`, which implements the `AnalyticModel` interface is used to keep track of all of these statistics.
 It contains fields which keep track of each individual statistic as mentioned in the above list, as well as specific methods to perform new calculations and updates to each of these fields.

-The following Class Diagram describes the structure of the `AnalyticModelManager`.

-// class diagram for AnalyticModelManager

 `AnalyticModelManager` requires an instance of `ExpenseTracker` to read and obtain the following unmodifiable, `ObservableList` objects containing data from FastTrack:
 1. `allExpenses`: an `ObservableList` of Expense objects representing all expenses in the expense tracker